veyon/docs/admin/cli.rst

 Remote access
 -------------

 The ``remoteaccess`` module provides functions for a graphical remote access to computers.
 These are the same function that can be accessed from the Veyon Master.
-The function provided by the command line tool can be used for example to create an :index:`program shortcut` for direct access to a specific computer.
+The function provided by the command line tool can be used for example to create an program shortcut for direct access to a specific computer.

 .. describe:: control

-    This command opens a window with the :index:`remote control` function that can be used to control a remote computer.
+    This command opens a window with the remote control function that can be used to control a remote computer.
 The computer name or IP address (and optionally the TCP port) must be passed as an argument:

     .. code-block:: none